Most tips you find when you need help selling a house in a slow market are general tips that apply in a regular or fast real estate market.

 Houses Difficult to Show to Potential Buyers

-The next reason is owners with whom it is difficult to organize showings.
+The next reason is owners with whom it isn’t easy to organize showings.

-This one is somewhat similar to the owner’s willingness to reduce the price.
+This is somewhat similar to the owner’s willingness to reduce the price.

-Because it goes back again to the level of selling motivation the owner has.
+Because it goes back to the selling motivation level the owner has.

-If owners are really motivated to sell, they will also be motivated to do everything in their power to make organizing showings as easy as possible for real estate professionals.
+If owners are motivated to sell, they will also be motivated to do everything possible to make organizing showings as easy as possible for real estate professionals.

-With key lock boxes, this shouldn’t be that much of a problem provided the owners aren’t living in the house.
+This shouldn’t be that much of a problem with key lock boxes, provided the owners aren’t living in the house.

 And if they are, they could organize with the respective realtor fixed showing times each day and weeks ahead of time.

-This will reduce your opportunity costs, so you can focus on sellers that are motivated.
+This will reduce opportunity costs, so you can focus on motivated sellers.